rargelaguet/10x_gastrulation_TetChimera/Leah_scripts/README.md

 ## File Structure
 There are 3 steps:
-1. pre-processing (this creates a Seurat object, and does some preliminary QC)
+1. pre-processing (this takes the Seurat object and does some further QC)
 2. mapping (this does the actual mapping).
 Within the mapping directory, there is a separate directory for each method (harmony,mnn,seurat,liger).
 Harmony, MNN, and LIGER map the atlas new each time, because they are very fast.
 Seurat takes a lot longer to map the atlas, so does it once, and this mapped atlas is then input for each experiment individually.
 3. evaluating.
 Here the output plots are made.